InnovateForVegas/.github/profile/README.md

 This is an inclusive organization from top to bottom.
 In fact, you can participate even if you have never and don't want to write Code.
 Non-technical contribution to your community is not only encouraged, but it is **essential.** If you are reading this and do not use GitHub, you are still quite welcome to join in, and please share that sentiment with your neighbors, friends, and family!

+Note that due to lack of participation within the Greater Vegas region, we are focusing more on remote participation from anywhere on the planet, collaborating with others to enable and encourage our values elsewhere and vice versa!

 ## Donations

 We are a top-to-bottom volunteer organization.
 Those in governance and advisory roles (officers, directors, advisors, external committee members, and perhaps others) do not receive any form of salary or other compensation other than legitimate expense reimbursement where necessary.
 We are in this for the rewards found on the horizon.